odhran-kainos/blog/post/32 - Zero-Overhead Tree Processing with the Visitor Pattern.md

 ## What is the Visitor Pattern

-To begin with, let's assume that we have already parsed our Json from it's textual input format into the Json data types defined above:
+To begin with, let's assume that we have already parsed our Json from its textual input format into the Json data types defined above:

 ```scala